Salon Business Plan Template: How-To Guide + Example

 Capital Requirements and Use of Funds

-[Company Name] is seeking total funding of $260,000 of debt capital to launch its store.
+[Salon Name] is seeking total funding of $260,000 of debt capital to launch its store.
 The capital will be used for funding capital expenditures and location build-out, hiring initial employees, marketing expenses and working capital.

 Specifically, these funds will be used as follows: